gabrielastro/St-Moritz/README.md

 The files are organised by language (gnuplot, idl, python).

-1. Rp_from_Mdot_Mp_Popsynthfit.*: planet radius as a function of accretion rate and mass, from the population syntheses of Mordasini et al. (2012)
+1. `Rp_from_Mdot_Mp_Popsynthfit.*`: planet radius as a function of accretion rate and mass, from the population syntheses of Mordasini et al. (2012), as fit by Aoyama, Marleau, Mordasini & Ikoma (2020, in prep.)